 In general, Banff Avenue and Downtown Banff are crazy busy and packed during the summer.
 However, come the fall, the crowds really start to subside.

 The overall atmosphere is pretty chill, and the beautiful Aspen that line the streets turn a golden yellow, creating a stunning foreground for photos of Cascade Mountain.

-In the fall, I really love to grab a cup of coffee in the morning, stroll through the Cascades of Time Garden, and down to Bow Falls in the afternoon.
+In the fall, I really love to grab a cup of coffee in the morning, stroll through the Cascades of Time Garden, and go down to Bow Falls in the afternoon.
 If I’m walking around Banff Avenue in the evening, a visit to a Banff brewery is a must.

 Bike the Lake Minnewanka Loop